 2) Gangneung is a fairly isolated coastal city notable for retaining a distinct cultural identity.
 Be sure to see the Ojukheon Museum, one of the oldest wooden buildings in South Korea and the birthplace of famous scholar Yuglok.
 The city also features the Gangneunghyanggyo Confucian school, Korea’s largest and oldest school devoted to Confucianism.

 3) Travellers often overlook Gyeongju, which is a shame.
 This pleasant village features literally hundreds of sites of historic importance, like the Bulguksa Temple and Seokguram Grotto.
 The town is also close to Korea’s only cave temple, Golgulsa Temple.
 The city also provides access to the mountainous Gyeongju National Park, a perfect location for hiking.

 4) One of Daegu’s most popular sites is Palgongsan, which is just 12 miles from downtown.
 There are several hiking trails on Palgongsan that take visitors through watery cliffs and numerous Buddhist relics.

-5) Coastal Busan is South Korea’s second largest city.
-Travelers in Busan ought to visit Beomeosa Temple, which is considered one of South Korea’s best temples.
-Another famous site in Busan is Gamcheon Cutural Village.
+5) Coastal Busan is South Korea’s second-largest city.
+Travellers in Busan ought to visit Beomeosa Temple, which is considered one of South Korea’s best temples.
+Another famous site in Busan is Gamcheon Cultural Village.
 This colourful area was once the home of Korea’s poor and refugees, who built very bright and rectangular homes into the hillside.